b3n0y/ResolveDevDoc/docs/source/API_basic.rst

     **Returns** galleryStill

+..  code-block:: python

+    current_timeline.GrabStill()

 GrabAllStills(stillFrameSource)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..  topic:: Description

     Grabs stills from all the clips of the timeline at 'stillFrameSource' (1 - First frame, 2 - Middle frame).
     Returns the list of GalleryStill objects.

     **Returns** [galleryStill]

+..  code-block:: python

+    current_timeline.GrabAllStills(2)
+    #grab a still of each clips from middle

 TimelineItem
 ------------

 GetName()
 ^^^^^^^^^

 ..  topic:: Description